Stornara: Stornara Airfield

 Its single PSP runway with extensive taxiway and hardstand parking areas and steel control tower were built by the US Army Corps Of Enigineers in September 1943.
 The air field opened in January 1944.

 The only known unit to operate from the field was the 456th Bombardment Group, from January 1944 until July 1945.
 456BG consisted of 744, 745, 746 and 747 Bomb Squadrons, flying B-24 Liberators.
 The airfield remained operational until the end of the war and the airfield closed in August 1945.
 It is used today as agricultural land.

+Stramurales

+Stornara has hosted the street art festival Stramurales since 2017.
+Over the years, more than 140 murals have been added to town walls.
+Stramurales and the artwork have helped increase tourism revenue by 25% since 2020.
+Locals credit the art with a rise in new businesses and a growing population.